hallambaker/Mathematical-Mesh/Web/Guide/profile.md

 ````
 >profile device /id="IoTDevice"
-ERROR - The option  is not known.
+ERROR - The command  is not known.
 ````

 ## Listing profiles installed on a machine